Nanibucky/Traffic_Sign_Recognition/README.md

 # Traffic-Sign-Classification-Using-Deep-Learning
 ## Overview
-Overview
 Traffic sign classification plays a crucial role in autonomous vehicles, smart cities, and intelligent transportation systems.
 This project implements a robust Convolutional Neural Network (CNN) to accurately classify traffic signs using the German Traffic Sign Recognition Benchmark (GTSRB) dataset.
 The project highlights the effectiveness of CNNs for real-world image recognition tasks, demonstrating their potential for critical applications.

-Features
+#Features
-Data Preprocessing:
+#Data Preprocessing:

 Resized images to multiple resolutions (30x30 and 60x60 pixels).
 Applied augmentation techniques (rotation, translation, and normalization) to improve generalization.
-Model Development:
+#Model Development:

 Designed and trained a custom CNN architecture optimized for the GTSRB dataset.
 Experimented with various configurations, including layer count, node sizes, and preprocessing strategies.
-Model Evaluation:
+#Model Evaluation:

 Evaluated performance using metrics like accuracy, precision, recall, and F1-score.
 Visualized misclassified traffic sign classes using confusion matrices.